0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 And the drugs you make are never enough (Oh, I) (*x2*)
 ```

-- Starting the realize that regardless of how many drugs they take to forget
+- Starting the realize that regardless of how many drugs they take to forget their trauma and abuse, it keeps coming back to them
+- It is a lost cause to hide it, as he is about to reveal the truth

 ```ad-quote
 title: **revisited** 2:1:9-10